wingtk/gvsbuild/README.md

 rebuilding it with `--from-scratch`
 - If the download of a tarball fails a partial file will not pass the hash check, delete the file and try again.
+- If you get an out of memory error, reduce the number of processor cores building at once by adding the `--ninja-opts -j2` option, where 2 is the number of cores.

 ## OpenSSL